Ceppy82/MoveScriptChanger/README.md

 ### random use BUT also for certain maps

-add "key ForMSC" somewhere, and the key of the map between "key ForMSC" and ".json" in your filename.
+add "keyForMSC" somewhere, and the key of the map between "keyForMSC" and ".json" in your filename.

 put the "*.json" in

 "**++Beat Saber install dir++**\UserData\MoveScriptChanger\Pool\Random"

 #### Examples:
-somethingsomething key ForMSC 1a2b.json
+somethingsomething keyForMSC 1a2b.json

-something key ForMSC something 1a2b something.json
+something keyForMSC something 1a2b something.json

-something key ForMSC 1a2b 3c4d 5e6f.json (for more then one certain maps)
+something keyForMSC 1a2b 3c4d 5e6f.json (for more then one certain maps)

 ### ONLY for certain maps

-add "key ForMSC" somewhere, and the key of the map between "key ForMSC" and ".json" in your filename. put the "*.json" in
+add "keyForMSC" somewhere, and the key of the map between "keyForMSC" and ".json" in your filename. put the "*.json" in
 "**++Beat Saber install dir++**\UserData\MoveScriptChanger\Pool"

 #### Examples:
-somethingsomething key ForMSC 1a2b.json
+somethingsomething keyForMSC 1a2b.json

-something key ForMSC something 1a2b something.json
+something keyForMSC something 1a2b something.json

-something key ForMSC 1a2b 3c4d 5e6f.json (for more then one certain maps)
+something keyForMSC 1a2b 3c4d 5e6f.json (for more then one certain maps)

 **if you need help creating a MoveScript:**